Hero Background

 The contractor shall determine if the information required for subcontractor performance is, or retains its identity as, covered defense information and requires safeguarding.
 Flow down is a requirement of the terms of the contract with the Government, which must be enforced by the prime contractor as a result of compliance with these terms.
 If a subcontractor does not agree to comply with the terms of DFARS Clause 252.204–7012, then covered defense information shall not be shared with the subcontractor or otherwise reside on its information system.

-As with any instance where a DIB company fails to adhere to government mandated flow down requirements, penalties can be rather strict.
+As with any instance where a DIB company fails to adhere to government-mandated flow-down requirements, penalties can be rather strict.
 This includes the following:

 • Termination of contract